aleen42/PersonalWiki/projectManagement/review/review.md

 - People have different personality traits(特徵) that often affect their communication preferences.
 - Rarely does the receiver interpret a message exactly as the sender intended.
 - It is extremely important to document any changes in technical specifications that might affect product performance.
+- In a project, communicating badly exponentially increases the possibility of making mistakes.

 #### False